Our vetting process is thorough and moves quickly.

 FundersClub focuses on companies addressing a big market.

 After the FundersClub Investment Committee approves a company, a panel of investor members reviews the companies.
-The panel is comprised of active angel investors, VC investors, tech company employees, and entrepreneurs.
+The panel is comprised of active angel investors, tech company employees, and entrepreneurs.

 The FundersClub Panel members review all company profiles on a weekly basis and provide their opinion as to whether the company should launch on FundersClub.